 Houston DWI Attorney 713-225-1900

-What Are the License and Criminal Penalties for a DWI in Texas?
+What Penalties Could You Face for a DWI in Texas?

 First-time DWI offenses in Houston are typically Class B misdemeanors.
 However, exceptions do apply as follows: